mongodb/mongo-python-driver/doc/migrate-to-pymongo4.rst

   >>> from bson.code import Code
   >>> result = database.command('eval', Code('function (x) {return x;}'), args=[3]).get('retval')

+There is no replacement for eval with MongoDB 4.2+.

 Removed features with no migration path
 ---------------------------------------